 How to run a find someone who activity

-Give each student a copy of the question sheet and tell them not to write on the paper until the activity has started.
+To get started, give each student a copy of the question sheet and emphasise that they should not write on the worksheet until the activity has started.
+Then, follow these steps:

-For each item, elicit the question needed to find someone whose name can be written in the name column.
+- Run through each row of the question sheet with your students, eliciting the questions they will need to ask to find someone whose name they can write in the name column.

 - Brainstorm some examples of follow-up questions that students can ask to find out more information for the extra information column.
 You can leave a couple of blank rows at the bottom of the question sheet and ask the class to come up with their own ideas for the last two items.

 - Encourage your students to get up and mingle with their classmates, trying to find one person whose details they can write in the appropriate row.
 Be sure to model the activity, as there’s plenty of room for misinterpretation.

 - To encourage everyone to mingle and meet new people, you might consider setting a rule that each student can only speak to the same person twice.
 However, this depends on the size of your group.